 - Organizing business roundtables or other business-focused community events in key states to communicate the economic benefits of regenerative agriculture policies to the public.

 - Measuring the jobs creation and economic impacts that result from investments in local energy and water infrastructure or climate resiliency programs.

 - Creating databases of investments in clean energy, clean water, and related infrastructure and companies in different cities and/or states.

 - Creating “story banks” and video projects that profile and tell the stories of businesses at the intersection of the environment and the economy and the policies that impact their success.

 - Designing targeted social media campaigns to communicate the economic benefits of sustainable industries jobs.

 Fellowships are restricted to early or mid-career professionals.
 Fellows will be chosen by a committee of seasoned entrepreneurs and environmental leaders, including members of E2’s national network of business leaders and NRDC’s environmental experts.
 Some preference may be given to location-specific projects where E2 operates, and to projects that help E2 expand our reach in new regions.

-Fellowships will run from October 2018 to September 2019.
+Fellowships will run from October 2019 through 2020.
 In addition to a $20,000 award, fellows will receive support from E2 and NRDC staff to complete their selected projects.
 Fellows also will become part of E2 and its Emerging Leaders Program, which will include: